CerebusOSS/CereLink/BUILD.md

 * `-DCBMEX_INSTALL_PREFIX` can be used to install cbmex to given directory.
 * `-DBUILD_CLI=ON`
     * to build the C#/CLI bindings.
 Buggy.
+* `-DCBPROTO_311=OFF`
+    * Set this to ON to compile CereLink to work with NSPs using protocol 3.11 (firmware 7.0x).
+    * Matlab and Python wrappers not supported in this mode.
+    * Cannot run alongside Central x86 version (if in "Program Files (x86)") because the Qt6 dependency restricts compilation targets to x64.
+But it works fine on other computers or if Central is not running.

 # cerebus.cbpy (Python lib) Build Instructions